 - Series 6 works on the 2.4GHz and the 5GHz WiFi channels, while the SE works just on the 2.4GHz.

-Overall impression: The SE has a compass, always-on altimeter, fall detection, an option to add a cellular plan, and Family Setup just like the Series 6.
+Summary: The SE has a compass, always-on altimeter, fall detection, an option to add a cellular plan, and Family Setup just like the Series 6.
 If you’ve never owned an Apple Watch, read my Apple Watch Basics post where I list my favorite features found on all Apple Watch models.

 Features: Series 6

-Overall impression: Series 6 has two features that you won’t find on the SE.
+Summary: Series 6 has two features that you won’t find on the SE.
 It has an ECG reader on the Digital Crown that works by holding a finger on the Digital Crown for thirty seconds.
 It has a blood oxygen reader that works by shining green, red, and infrared LEDs onto the blood vessels in your wrist.
 Both health features are potentially life-altering, but if you have certain conditions or you climb certain altitudes, you probably already know you need Series 6 before coming to my post.

 - You have to keep your wrist still for 15 seconds while the watch faces upwards.
 I often received “unsuccessful measurement” readings while I was testing it.